 - Increasing the success rate of first and second attempts1

 Can The Use Of A Needle Guide Reduce Procedure Times?

 Reduced procedure times are important for a variety of reasons;

 - Less time that the needle or device is actually inside the patient

-In a study published by Dr. Kim and his colleagues at The Royal Melbourne Hospital and University of Melbourne in Australia, they reported a reduced TAP block procedure time by 12.8%2 when using a mechanical needle guide.
-Another study published by Dr’s Babazade, Turan, and their colleagues at The Cleveland Clinic in Cleveland, Ohio reported a reduced procedure time for femoral blocks of 33%3 when using a mechanical needle guide.
+In a study published by Dr. Kim and his colleagues at The Royal Melbourne Hospital and the University of Melbourne in Australia, they reported a reduced TAP block procedure time by 12.8%2 when using a mechanical needle guide.
+Another study published by Dr's Babazade, Turan, and their colleagues at The Cleveland Clinic in Cleveland, Ohio reported a reduced procedure time for femoral blocks of 33%3 when using a mechanical needle guide.

 Can The Use Of A Needle Guide Improve Clinical Confidence?

 The clinical confidence necessary to perform an ultrasound-guided needle procedure comes from many different aspects, including training and experience levels, quality of sonographic images, and arguably the most important: the ability to visualize the needle throughout the procedure.
 In the aforementioned study by Dr. Kim and colleagues in Australia, they reported "this clinical study supports earlier simulation study which shows increased needle visibility, shorter procedural time and greater proceduralist satisfaction when using needle guidance device compared to the freehand technique in ultrasound-guided in-plane procedure"2.